Protonic Membrane model

 Governing equations

-We have three components given by the proton (\(H^+\)), the \(p\) and \(n\) type.
-We want to find expressions for the fluxes for each of the components
+In the membrane, we have three components or species given by the proton (\(H^+\)), and the \(p\) and \(n\) type charge carriers.
+We need expressions for the fluxes for each of those.
+The governing equations will then be given by charge and mass conservation equations.

 We denote by \(\phi\) the electrostatic potential.
 For each of the components \(\alpha=\{H^+, p, n\}\), we introduce the electrochemical potential denoted \(\bar\mu_\alpha\) and the chemical potential denoted \(\mu_\alpha\).
 The potentials are related with each other through the relation